CVE-2020-7656

 Steps to Reproduce

-The jQuery $.load() command provides a simple way to load content from other servers and insert it into the current web page.
-By design, as part of its sanitization process, it is supposed to remove “<script>” tags to ensure that malicious code cannot be inserted into the page and executed.
+The jQuery $.load() command provides a simple way to load HTML content from the server and insert it into the current web page.
+By design, it is supposed to remove <script> tags, when called with a selector.

-The vulnerability fails to recognize and remove “<script>” tags that contain a whitespace character, which can result in Cross-site Scripting attacks by including malicious code in the included script.
+Due to vulnerability CVE-2020-7656, it fails to recognize and remove <script> tags that contain a whitespace character, which can result in Cross-Site Scripting (XSS) attacks by including malicious code in the included script.

 Addressing the Issue

-Clients using jQuery prior to 1.9.1 should upgrade immediately to this version, which contains the fix.
-Alternatively, clients who need to still remain on 1.6 may leverage HeroDevs Never Ending Support which provides versions of jQuery with this and other CVEs remediated.
+Clients using jQuery prior to v1.9.1 should upgrade immediately to this version, which contains the fix.
+Alternatively, clients who need to still remain on 1.6 may leverage HeroDevs Never-Ending Support which provides versions of jQuery with this and other CVEs remediated.

 Learning and Prevention

-Typically, jQuery employs multiple methods to sanitize data.
-In this case, the actual sanitization method had a vulnerability in it.
+Typically, jQuery $.load() can guard against the execution of <script> tags when loading a page fragment.
+In this case, the method's logic had a flaw that lead to a vulnerability.
 In these cases, the best business practice is to stay abreast of security updates so that your servers are vulnerable for the least amount of time once the exploit has been published publicly.

 Conclusion